krisalyssa/advent-of-code-2020/README.md

 1. Click on the whale icon in the sidebar.
 2. Right-click on the running container and choose "Attach Visual Studio Code".
 A new VS Code window will open.
 3. Click "Open Folder".
 Navigate to `/advent-of-code/2020` then click "OK".
 4. Install the `rust-lang.rust` extension in the container.
+If asked to install additional Rust components, click "Yes".
 5. When done, click on "Container advent-of-code-2020" in the bottom-left corner of the window, then choose "Close Remote Connection".